tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 The procedure we describe will be similar to that described in Theorem 20[^1], except with testing approximations of *H<sub>n+1</sub>* rather than approximations of Chaitin's constant.
 The other primary difference will be a parameter *p*, which will encode the imprecision in our candidate for *H<sub>n+1</sub>*.
 We describe an *L*-program *doesThisManyHalt* (pseudocode in [Appendix A](#appendixA)).
 We run this program multiple times, varying the inputs each time.
 By using *BB<sub>L</sub>(n)* to evaluate whether the program halts on any particular set of inputs, we will be able to arrive at an estimate for *H<sub>n+1</sub>* with *p* bits of lost precision.

-__Inputs and total program size:__ *doesThisManyHalt* consists of its constant-length program definition with two prefix-free inputs appended.
-Those inputs are *n* (the length of the known *BB<sub>L</sub>(n)*) and *p* (the amount of imprecision in our candidate estimate for *H<sub>n+1</sub>*).
-The remainder of the input string is the most significant digits of the candidate.
-These candidate digits are expressed as a simple non-prefix-free binary integer, *candidate*, with the length inferred from the other inputs:
+__Inputs and total program size:__ *doesThisManyHalt* consists of its constant-length program definition with three inputs.
+The first two inputs are *n* (the length of the known *BB<sub>L</sub>(n)*) and *p* (the amount of imprecision in our candidate estimate for *H<sub>n+1</sub>*), in the prefix-free Levenshtein coding.
+The third input, the most significant digits of the candidate, is represted as a simple non-prefix-free binary integer.
+The length of the candidate is inferred from the other inputs:
 - *candidate bits = n - \|doesThisManyHalt\| - \|enc(n)\| - \|enc(p)\|*
 - *candidate bits = n - O(1) - \|enc(n)\| - \|enc(p)\|*

 Note that it's possible for the length of the binary expression of *candidate* to be less than *candidate bits*.
-If so, *candidate*'s binary expression is left-padded with zeroes to ensure that the above equality holds.
+If so, *candidate*'s binary expression must be left-padded with zeroes as described below to ensure that the above equality holds.
 So, *log(candidate) + 1 <= candidate bits*.

 __Program logic:__ First, the number of candidate bits is inferred by subtracting from *n* the length of the program definition (a hard-coded constant) and the lengths of the prefix-free encodings of the inputs *n* and *p*.
 It reads in the candidate bits as a binary number (with `read_bit()` in the pseudocode), and stores that number as *candidate*.
 The special case where *candidate = 0* is checked, and immediately halts if so.
 It then iterates through each of the *2<sup>n+1</sup>* strings of length *n+1*, emulating them as *L*-programs in parallel.
 Whenever one of the programs halts with total size *n+1* bits (both *L*-expression and input bits), it is added to a tally *halted*.
 If that tally reaches *candidate* multiplied by *2<sup>p</sup>*, then *doesThisManyHalt* halts.